jcreinhold/pymedio/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: "\U0001F41B Bug Report"
-about: Submit a bug report to help improve medio
+about: Submit a bug report to help improve pymedio

 ---